 Class of 1998

-The Plot: As you’d expect from the title, “From the Manger to the Cross” is the life of times of Jesus Christ: Son of God, King of the Jews, Light of the World, Ol’ Blue Eyes.
+The Plot: As you’d expect from the title, “From the Manger to the Cross” is the life and times of Jesus Christ: Son of God, King of the Jews, Light of the World, Ol’ Blue Eyes.
 Divided into 10 parts, the film chronicles Jesus’ virgin birth, his penchant for miracles, his ever-growing group of followers, and his ultimate betrayal and crucifixion.
 All this, plus actual on-location footage from the Holy Land!

 Why It Matters: The NFR gives a brief rundown of how novel this film was by 1912 standards, from its on-location shooting to its “innovate camera angles” and extended runtime (70 minutes!).
 The accompanying essay by author Daniel Eagan corroborates these claims.